 Lionbridge – Read Lionbridge Review – They have lots of little jobs you can do here apart from just search engine evaluation.
 As with most of these companies, this is flexible work you can do on your own schedule.

-There are many general transcription companies that will give you a shot at a job without prior transcription experience, but you will most likely have to take a transcription and/or typing test to prove your skills.
+There are many general transcription companies that are no experience needed jobs, but you will most likely have to take a transcription and/or typing test to prove your skills.

 TranscribeMe – Read TranscribeMe Review – Very low pay at $20 per audio hour, but you can qualify for a higher rate if you have medical or legal transcription experience.
 You can work whenever you want and they pay via Paypal.